naturalis/puppet-linnaeusng/README.md

 This creates extra users based on the class base::users from naturalis/base.
 Users will be granted sudo usage rights.
 Example hash:
 - linnaeusng::repoversion
 Manages the version of repocheckout, present = default and advised for production environments. latest may be usefull for development environments.
+- linnaeusng::userepo
+Userepo defaults to false, checkouts will not take place.
+- linnaeusng::reposshauth
+Use SSH authentication for the git repository, if set to true then the contents of repokey must filled with the private key which has access to the repository
+- linnaeusng::repokey
+Fill with the private key when ssh authentication is needed for the repository

 ```
 linnaeusng::extra_users_hash: